-The Company is in pre-clinical stage and is required to support further research and development at its subsidiaries.
 The Company has not yet determined whether costs incurred and to be incurred are economically recoverable.
 The Company's continuing operations are dependent upon any one of:

 - 1. the existence of economically recoverable medical solutions; - 2. the ability of the Company to obtain the necessary financing to complete the research; or - 3. future profitable production from, or proceeds from the disposition of intellectual property.